Traveline Journey Planner

-If you travel to hospital for NHS treatment you may be entitled to help with your travel costs if you get a qualifying benefit or benefits, or are entitled to help through the NHS low Income Scheme.
-Additional information on travel expenses entitlement can be found on the NHS Inform website: Help with transport costs for NHS treatment | NHS inform
+If you travel to hospital for NHS treatment you may be entitled to help with your travel costs under Scottish Government Help with Health Costs scheme (HCS1).
+If you receive a qualifying benefit or benefits, or are entitled to help through the NHS Low Income scheme you can apply for healthcare travel expense reimbursement.

 If you live on the Island of Arran or Cumbrae and don’t receive any qualifying benefits, you may be entitled to a contribution towards travel costs as part of the Highlands and Islands Travel scheme.
 To be eligible for this the distance from your home to the hospital must be 30 miles or more, or involve a journey by sea of more than 5 miles.
 Patients who meet this criteria are entitled to claim expenses in excess of £10.